Rail Spur Streamlines Operations for Nutritional Ingredient Company

 Detailed Plan Ensures Seamless Construction & Operations

 The facility owner required space for two full tank cars and two empty tank cars on the spurs to accommodate the UP operational plan.
 As the lead designer for the project, we also designed the site plan for the facility which included bulk storage tanks to receive the product from tank cars.
 The project included a safe rack tank car unloading system for the conveyance of liquid products.

-The design included extensive grading and construction of relatively short, 350-feet spur tracks.
-However, it also included a new turnout cut into the busy UP mainline in an area with extensive signaling for train operations and grade crossings.
-Curvature and both new turnouts were designed to allow switching with road locomotives should it be required by local UP crews.
-Numerous utilities were present in the construction area, and coordination for utility accommodation was conducted throughout project design.
+Even though the design only called for a relatively short, 350-feet rail spur track, the design required extensive grading in the area.
+The plan also included a new turnout cut into the busy UP mainline in an area with extensive signaling for train operations and grade crossings.
+The track’s curvature and both new turnouts were designed to allow switching with road locomotives, should it be needed by local UP crews.
+Numerous utilities were present in the construction area, as well, and coordination for utility accommodation was conducted throughout the project design phase.

 During our preliminary investigation of the site, soil samples revealed that the existing fill would not provide adequate support for the project.
 As a result, the area was excavated to remove substandard materials which were then replaced with high-quality fill.
 The area was then graded to accommodate the rail spur, pumping facility, and product storage tanks.

 Final plans included a pumping station that housed systems to unload products from rail cars and convey the product to the facility.
 Our structural subsidiary, Shuck-Britson, designed the pipe bridge that carries the product from the delivery site to the facility.
 Also, a detention basin to capture stormwater, as well as product that could be spilled during the unloading process, were included.
 The spilled product gets filtered out while the stormwater is routed into existing storm sewers.
 With future growth in mind, our teams also worked with the client to ensure that additional space was available for expansion.